minhnguyen-ai/askimo/docs/creating-new-command.md

+---
+title: Creating a New Command in Askimo
+nav_order: 5
+---

 # Creating a New Command in Askimo

 This guide explains how to implement a new command in the Askimo CLI.
 By following these steps, you can add custom functionality to the command-line interface.